 Sometimes, those conversations are about PreP, a daily pill that can prevent a high-risk patient from contracting HIV; sometimes about the recently approved HPV vaccine for adults.

 Soon, word got out that Stoepker was a “go-to” doctor in New York City for LGBTQ primary care and sexual health.
-He offered an option to patients who had encountered primary care providers who were either biased, uninformed or who held negative assumptions or stereotypes about LGBTQ people and “promiscuous” lifestyles.
+He offered an option to patients who had encountered primary care Clinicians who were either biased, uninformed or who held negative assumptions or stereotypes about LGBTQ people and “promiscuous” lifestyles.
 With those physicians, patients told him, physical exams and STD testing would be awkward; conversations about sexuality either uncomfortable or incomplete.

 Some LGBTQ patients have experienced outright discrimination.
 A Harvard T.H.
 Chan School of Public Health poll showed that one in five LGBT adults have avoided seeking health care due to fear of discrimination; the number is higher for transgender patients.

-But avoiding health care provider poses health risks.
+But avoiding health care Clinician poses health risks.
 LGBTQ people already face disproportionately higher rates of mental illness, homelessness, poverty and unemployment – factors that play into overall health.
 The problems are worse for transgender people, studies have shown.
 Only recently have some medical schools begun to address the LGBTQ gap in medical training.

 Stoepker’s medical practice was thriving on New York’s Upper West Side, and he had a great niche caring for LGBTQ patients.
 But he and his wife, psychiatrist Dr. Tanveer Ahmed, were considering whether city life was sustainable for themselves and their two young children.
 The urge to leave the city won out, and the family moved to Great Barrington.
 Stoepker commuted back and forth on the Metro-North commuter train to his city job for months.